Cyclic Arbitrage in Decentralized Exchanges: Background and Related Work

-Ethereum is a public blockchain platform, which supports Turing complete smart contract functions.
-Compared to earlier blockchain systems, such as Bitcoin, Ethereum is not only implementing a decentralized system that allows peer-to-peer transactions but also realizing ``the world computer''.
-Smart contracts are ``software'' running on this ``computer''.
-Ethereum deploys a decentralized virtual machine, i.e., Ethereum Virtual Machine (EVM), to execute smart contract code.
+Ethereum is a public blockchain platform, which supports Turing complete functions~\cite{wood2014ethereum}.
+In contrast to earlier blockchain systems such as Bitcoin, Ethereum allows for decentralized peer-to-peer transactions, and has generic computation capabilities through smart contracts.
+A smart contract is a set of programs written in high-level languages, e.g., Solidity.
+Creators compile these programs into executable byte-code and deploy the smart contract on Ethereum.

-There are two kinds of accounts in Ethereum, namely externally owned accounts (EOAs), i.e., those controlled by human users with the corresponding private key, and smart contract accounts (CAs), controlled by executable code~\cite{wood2014ethereum}.
-Each account has a fixed address, which serves as the identity of the account in the Ethereum system.
-The system keeps account states for each account.
-The state of an EOA is the current balance of ETH, while the state of a CA is the value of its variables.
-States of accounts are stored in an independent key-value database, i.e., stateDB.
+There are two kinds of accounts in Ethereum: (a) externally owned accounts (EOAs), i.e., those controlled by human users with the corresponding private key, and (b) smart contract accounts (CAs), i.e., those controlled by executable code~\cite{wood2014ethereum}.
+An Ethereum transaction is broadcast by an EOA to the Ethereum network, while miners then collect transactions and record them in blocks.
+EOAs can send three types of transactions: \textit{simple transaction}, to transfer the native currency, ETH; \textit{smart contract creation transaction}, to create a new smart contract; and \textit{smart contract execution transaction}, to execute a specific function of a smart contract.

-An Ethereum transaction is broadcast by an EOA user to the Ethereum network.
-EOAs can send three types of transactions: \textit{simple transaction}, of which recipient is another address (account) to transfer the native currency, ETH; \textit{smart contract creation transaction}, of which recipient is the null address to create a new smart contract; \textit{smart contract execution transaction}, of which recipient is a smart contract address to execute a specific function of that contract.
-When a transaction is recorded in blocks by miners, the operation corresponding to the message takes effect.
-The miner who creates the block modifies the state of corresponding accounts based on the messages.
+When a transaction is included in blocks by miners, the operation corresponding to the message takes effect.
+The miner who creates the block modifies the state of corresponding accounts.
 Each step of the miner's operation consumes a certain amount of gas, and the amount of gas consumed in each block is capped.
 Users need to specify a gas price for the operation execution when sending transactions.
 The fee paid by the initiator of transactions to miners is determined by the amount of gas consumed and the gas price (gas fee = gas price $\times$ gas consumption).

-After the transaction is executed, a transaction receipt will be generated and included in Ethereum blocks.
-The receipt includes the information on whether the transaction has been executed successfully, the gas fee, the identity of the transaction and the block, and other information of events generated during the transaction execution.
+The miner records receipts of the executed transactions in Ethereum blocks, including the information of the gas fee, the identity of the transaction, and other information generated by smart contracts during the execution.